smrt28/tc-play/README.md

 --------------

-TcPlay uses Yubikey secret to derive header-key in the same way as TrueCrypt/tc-play derives header-key from keyi files.
+TcPlay uses Yubikey secret to derive header-key in the same way as TrueCrypt/TcPlay derives the header-key from the key files.
 The "yubico-keyfile" utility can obtain the secret from the Yubikey for you and store it in the file.
 You can backup the file.
-It would work as a keyfile as well as your Yubikey.
+The keyfile would work as well as your Yubikey.

     yubico-keyfile -s //yubikey/piv/90/a -o ./keyfile

 Then those commands would do the same:

     # derives secret from the yubikey device
     tcplay -d /dev/loop10 -m xxx -k //yubikey/piv/90/a

     # reads the same device from the key file
     tcplay -d /dev/loop10 -m xxx -k ./keyfile

 New algorithm